-Firing the flash: This is the means by which the camera tells the flash to fire at the right time, in other words the means by which it tells the flash to fire when the shutter is open.
+Firing the flash: This is the means by which the camera tells the flash to fire at the right time, in other words the method it uses to tell the flash to fire when the shutter is open.
 There are various ways of doing this.
-A hotshoe flashgun fitted to your camera can trigger the lights if you wish, provided that you have one that doesn’t fire a pre-flash that can’t be turned off.
-A pre-flash is a low-energy flash used to measure distance or to reduce redeye, and if it can’t be turned off then it will fire the studio flash before the camera shutter opens!
+A hotshoe flashgun fitted to your camera can trigger the lights if you wish, provided that you have one that doesn’t fire a pre-flash that can’t be turned off )a pre-flash is a low-energy flash used to measure distance or to reduce redeye, and if it can’t be turned off then it will fire the studio flash before the camera shutter opens)!
 Some studio flashes, including the entire Lencarta range, can be set to ignore a pre-flash.
 If you use a hotshoe flash to trigger your studio flash you’ll need to turn the hotshoe flash right down, so that the flash doesn’t affect your lighting too much.

 If the shortcomings of infra red transmitters aren’t inspiring you with confidence, don’t worry because the solution of choice is now radio triggers.

 Radio triggers consist of a small transmitter which is plugged into the camera hotshoe and a receiver which is plugged into the studio flash.
 The transmitter sends a signal to the receiver that will work either with or without line of sight and which will also work if there happens to be a brick wall in the way!